deesto/bnl-sdcc-st-group/README.md

   - CVMFS was functional, working slowly, with system load was > 1500 on all 5 nodes.
   - Killing processes with CVMFS mounts and wiping client cache releived high load instantly
 - ATLAS: another issue with WNs upgrade to CVMFS 2.11.5 found with [SQlite catalog errors](https://github.com/cvmfs/cvmfs/issues/3628#issuecomment-2331757572), seems to have caused ~200 ATLAS job failures within one hour
+  - Progress being tracked in [a new issue report](https://github.com/cvmfs/cvmfs/issues/3659)
 - Belle II: BNL site "banned" (temporarily closed) for new jobs beginning 1 Sep to prepare for dCache upgrade (4 Sep)
  - Testing of local dCache access and transfers after upgrade (multiple times)
 - Belle II: troubleshooting of problematic SSH connections from KEKCC access nodes to login nodes after WN EL9 refresh